ZipCPU/sdspi/rtl/README.md

     - [SDCMD](sdio/sdcmd.v) controls interaction via the command pin.

     - [SDRXFRAME](sdio/sdrxframe.v) transforms data returned by the IO controller into commands to write into the data FIFOs within [SDWB](sdwb.v).
 Data may be returned by either the asynchronous interface (if the data strobe is in use) at up to 32-bits per clock cycle, or at slower rates of up to 16-bits per clock cycle.

-    - [SDTXFRAME](sdio/sdtxframe.v) transforms a 32-bit AXI stream into an outgoing transmit sequence.
+    - [SDTXFRAME](sdio/sdtxframe.v) transforms a 32-bit AXI stream into an
+      outgoing transmit sequence.
 Three data widths are supported: 1b, 4b, and 8b.
 (SDIO tops out at 4b, whereas eMMC can use an 8b interface.)
 Three clock types are supported: 1) one data word per clock, for supporting 100MHz/SDR or 50MHz/DDR clock frequencies and below, 2) two data words per clock, for supporting 200MHz/SDR or 100MHz/DDR, and 3) four data words per clock, for 200MHz DDR.

     - [SDDMA](sdio/sddma.v) is top level of the DMA memory handling module.
 It depends heavily on the command/control interface to activate.
 This module primarily converts memory to an AXI stream to be fed to the command/control module, and again AXI stream to memory.
 An option exists for skipping memory and writing directly from an AXI stream, or likewise reading directly from one.

       - [SDDMA_MM2S](sddma_mm2s.v) reads data from memory, to feed the gearboxes and then write to the SD card.
 This forms the beginning of the S2SD (write) path.
+An AXI version exists in [SDAX_MM2S](sdio/sdax_mm2s.v).

       - [SDDMA_RXGEARS](sddma_rxgears.v) massages incoming data to the size of a full bus word, in preparation for (bus-word sized) the FIFO.